-Consult with the CDO or COMC if additional frequencies or equipment are needed.
-The CDO/COMC may want to review the system design in order to verify the need.
+Consult with the CDO or COMC if additional frequencies or equipment is needed.
+The CDO/COMC may want to review the system design in order to verify the need in areas with extreme frequency congestion.
 If the CDO/COMC can fill the request, the CDO/COMC will inform the incident COML/COMT of assigned frequencies or equipment.
-Repeaters and Frequencies are ordered as a single resource item:
+Repeaters and Frequencies are ordered as a single resource item.

 - Command Repeater/Link NFES# 004312

 - Logistics Repeater NFES# 004248

-- Air-to-Air FM (California-Specific)
+- Air-to-Air FM Frequency (California Specific)

-- Air-to-Air AM
+- Air-to-Air AM Frequency

-- Air-to-Ground FM
+- Air-to-Ground FM Frequency

+- Air-to-Ground AM Frequency

-- Tactical
+- Tactical Frequency

-- Deck
+- Deck Frequency

-- Take-Off-Land-Control (TOLC)
+- Take-Off-Land-Control (TOLC) Frequency